-Our museums are places where safety, care, and protection have always been a vital concern.
-By closing the museums, we helped in protecting the general public against a worsening of the COVID 19 pandemic.
-Now with the gradual reopening of cultural institutions in Bavaria, we’re here for you once again.
-To ensure that you can enjoy your visit safely and again experience the much-cherished originals in our collections, we have compiled a quick checklist of answers to some frequently asked questions.
+With the closing of the museums, we have made a contribution to the general protection against the spread of the COVID-19 pandemic.
+Thanks to the gradual reopening of the cultural institutions in Bavaria, we are now back for you.
+To help you enjoy your visit safely and experience the artworks in their original form again, we have compiled answers to some frequently asked questions.

 Stay in good health!